rbrtjwrk/scopus_harvester/README.md

 ```

 **Note that the SJR rank per subject area code is computed only on the data you harvest.
-Also, for journals that do not have a SJR, the rank is not computed.**
+Also, for serial titles that do not have a SJR, the rank is not computed.**